txei/txei/README.md

 opens, and perhaps also occasionally during voting.

 Covert channels in ballot marking machines or in ballot scanners are always possible.
-These could be done via ethernet, wifi, bluetooth, infrared, other electromagnetic wireless systems, ultrasound, infrasound, microdots on receipts, etc.  Such covert channels can be quite difficult to detect.
+These could be done via Ethernet, WiFi, Bluetooth, infrared LEDs, other electromagnetic wireless systems, ultrasound, infrasound, microdots on receipts, etc.  Such covert channels can be quite difficult to detect.
+The best thing to do about covert channels is to make sure that ballot scanners have no WiFi devices, no Ethernet, no Bluetooth, and no LEDs.
+Ballot scanners must have some way to communicate, and that would have to be over USB -- possibly over Ethernet over USB, and it must be verifiable by voters and poll watchers that there are no USB devices plugged in.

 ## Denial-of-Service (DoS) Attacks